maetyu-d/fabric/README.md

 # Fabric

-Fabric is a small, human-readable language for building modular music systems inside a JUCE-based Audio Unit MIDI Effect plugin (VST3 and standalone also available but untested).

-It is primarily a MIDI scripting language for:
+Fabric is a small, human-readable patch language for building modular MIDI music systems inside a JUCE-based Audio Unit MIDI Effect plugin (VST3 and standalone also available but untested).
+It is primarily for:

 - generating MIDI
 - transforming MIDI
 - extracting motion and structure from MIDI input
 - building modulation and control shapes
-- connecting analysers, generators, and processors together
+- connecting together analysers, generators, and processors

-The goal is to make diverse, modular, mostly MIDI musical systems as readable as possible
+The aim is to make diverse, modular, (mostly) MIDI musical systems as easily (human) readable as possible

+## Design Goals

+Fabric is designed around six goals:

+1. Be readable by musicians, not just programmers.
+2. Run safely inside a real-time JUCE plugin.
+3. Support both practical MIDI tools and experimental composition systems.
+4. Treat rhythm, pitch, gates, and modulation as first-class signals.
+5. Make modular routing explicit and easy to follow.
+6. Stay small enough to implement without becoming a full general-purpose language.

 ## Surface Syntax